A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640

 A detailed estimate of the dampening of the HeII line caused by interstellar dust would require full radiative-transfer calculations, that are beyond the goals of the present work.
 However, here we remark that the results shown in Figure~\ref{fig:HeIILuminosityVsRedshift} should be interpreted as an upper limit, while the actual HeII luminosity will depend on the global dust content of the galaxies\footnote{See e.g. \citet{DiCesare_2023} for the dust-to-stellar mass scaling relations of \texttt{dustyGadget} galaxies.} and on their viewing angle, due to their very inhomogeneous dust distribution (\citealt{Venditti_2023}; see also \citealt{Smith_2019_dust}).
-Focusing on an individual Pop\ III-hosting galaxy at $z = 7.3$, we found that the optical depth ($\tau$) resulting from dust absorption only (i.e. neglecting the contribution of scattering) can vary from $\sim 10^{-8}$ up to $\sim 10$ depending on the specific line-of-sight to the sources \citep{Venditti_2023}.
+Focusing on an individual Pop\ III-hosting galaxy at $z = 7.3$, we found that the optical depth ($\tau$) resulting from dust absorption only (i.e. neglecting the contribution of scattering) can vary from $\sim 10^{-8}$ up to $\sim 10$, depending on the specific line-of-sight to the sources \citep{Venditti_2023}.
 Although particularly unfavourable lines-of-sight might dampen the HeII line by up to a factor $\sim 10^{-9}$ (bringing even the best-case scenario in Figure~\ref{fig:HeIILuminosityVsRedshift} far below the detectability threshold) we note that the $\tau$ distribution is peaked around values of order $\sim 10^{-6} - 10^{-1}$, depending on the position of the considered Pop\ III stellar population relative to the galactic centre (see table~3 and figure~12 of \citealt{Venditti_2023}).
 Consequently, typical absorption is much lower, up to a factor $\sim 0.9$, i.e. less than 10\% of the line flux is absorbed along typical lines-of-sight.
 However, we remark that these considerations are based on the study of a single Pop\ III-hosting galaxy, while a more thorough statistical analysis is required to reliably predict the typical dust absorption in such galaxies; moreover, these estimates do not account for the effect of scattering from dust grains.
-A strong viewing angle dependence of dust attenuation is further demonstrated by \citet{Cochrane_2024}.
+A strong viewing angle dependence of dust attenuation in high-$z$ galaxies is further demonstrated by \citet{Cochrane_2024}.
 Although their study specifically focused on a sample of massive and obscured HST-dark galaxies at $4 < z < 7$ rather than Pop\ III-hosting galaxies, this result further supports the notion that predictions of the extinction based solely on the total dust mass are likely insufficient in high-mass galaxies at these redshifts.